Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 -   Disabling this feature is done in the towny\data\worlds\worldname.txt @ `usingPlotManagementdelete=false`
 -   Disabling this feature for new worlds is done in the config at new_world_settings.plot_management.block_delete.enabled

-You can configure the list of blockIDs to be removed on a per-world basis.
+You can configure the list of Material names to be removed on a per-world basis.

 -   The blockIDs listed in the towny\data\worlds\worldname.txt @ `plotManagementDeleteIds=` will be removed from the townblock.
 -   Defaults for new worlds are set in the config at new_world_settings.plot_management.block_delete.unclaim_delete